jweissman/orsino/docs/mm.md

 - **Faerie Charm** (Status effects last 1 extra turn.)<br/>Improve status duration by 1<br/>

 ###  Steam Elemental
-_Steam Elemental is a Guardian Elemental from the plane of steam, 608 years old.
-They are of towering build with sleek hair, dark eyes and an unreadable disposition._
+_Steam Elemental is a Wandering Elemental from the plane of steam, 396 years old.
+They are of bulky build with light hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|